Today's Articles

 *Ahmos Zu-Bolton II was born on this date in 1948.
 He was a Black poet, playwright, educator, editor, and publisher.

-Other publications by Zu-Bolton include Ain’t No Spring Chicken (Voice Foundation, Inc., 1998), a collection of poetry and folklore, and 1946: A Poem (Ishmael Reed, 2002).
-His work has appeared in numerous magazines and the anthologies Giant Talk, Mississippi Writers: Reflections of Childhood and Youth, Vol. III, and Black Southern Voices: An Anthology of Fiction Poetry, Drama, Nonfiction, and Critical Essays (1992).
+Zu-Bolton's other publications include Ain’t No Spring Chicken (Voice Foundation, Inc., 1998), a collection of poetry and folklore, and 1946: A Poem (Ishmael Reed, 2002).
+His work has appeared in numerous magazines, including the anthologies Giant Talk, Mississippi Writers: Reflections of Childhood and Youth, Vol. III, and Black Southern Voices: An Anthology of Fiction Poetry, Drama, Nonfiction, and Critical Essays (1992).

 In addition to his poetry, Zu-Bolton had written several plays, including The Widow Paris: A Folklore of Marie Laveau, The Funeral, Family Reunion, and The Break-In.
 He died March 8, 2005, at Howard University Medical Center in Washington, D.C.